Business Etiquette for Corporate Events

 - Jackets and ties required (as instructed, can include pantsuits and cocktail dresses)

 Some events and venues may advise other casual wear, such as golf, tennis, horse racing, resorts, and so on.
 Organizers are usually specific about attire requirements.
+Make sure your attire is clean and free of lint.

 When Should You Arrive?